 All children in Aotearoa should enjoy the same high standard of health.
 Inequitable health outcomes experienced by taitamariki Māori and by Pacific children have persisted for many years.
 Many hospitalisations of children and young people are potentially avoidable and many deaths are preventable.

 One of the keys to making a difference is being able to describe the health issues confronting this important sector of our population.
-In addition, District Heath Boards and the Ministry of Health need evidence of effective interventions at the population level that can address particular child and youth health issues.
+In addition, Health Service Providers and the Ministry of Health need evidence of effective interventions at the population level that can address particular child and youth health issues.